AsteriskAmpersand/Ice-Experimental/README.md

   - Element and Status Modifiers increased to 0.4x (up from 0.3x).
 - Dash Attack:
 	- Startup time significantly reduced when used after Mid Thrust III, High Thrust III, or Wide Sweep III.
+	- No longer cancels when running into walls or terrain.
   - MV increased to 12 (up from 11).
   - Element and Status Modifiers increased to 0.5x (up from 0.2x).
 - Finishing Thrust: